First things first — what is

 Search is a common requirement for applications of all varieties.
 Elasticsearch was built to make it easy to include search functionality in projects built in any language.
 From that foundation, the rest of the Elastic Stack has been built, expanding to many more use cases in the proces.
 In this episode Philipp Krenn describes the various pieces of the stack, how they fit together, and how you can use them in your infrastructure to store, search, and analyze your data.

-A while ago I have written a book called SilverStripe 2.4 Module Extension, Themes, and Widgets: Beginner’s Guide.
+Ages ago, I wrote a book called SilverStripe 2.4 Module Extension, Themes, and Widgets: Beginner’s Guide.
 Sources and errata are available on my GitHub account.

-I have been a student (2007, SilverStripe), mentor (2012, SilverStripe), and organization admin (2018, Elastic) for Google Summer of Code (GSoC).
+I have been a student (2007, SilverStripe), mentor (2012, SilverStripe), and organization admin (2018 & 2020, Elastic) for Google Summer of Code (GSoC).
 It is a great experience both for students and open source organizations that might open up many future opportunities.
-It definitely did for me leading to writing a book and now working for an open source company.
+It did for me, leading to writing a book and now working for an open source company.